 Prescription drug plans are offered by private companies and include formularies with different costs for different tiers of medications.

 Medicare Supplement plans, sometimes also called “Medigap,” do not cover additional benefits beyond Original Medicare.
 Instead, these plans help cover your copays, deductibles, and coinsurance.
-Medicare beneficiaries are typically responsible for 20% of each service; a Supplement plan would help you pay that 20%.
+Medicare beneficiaries are typically responsible for 20% of each Part B service; a Supplement plan would help you pay that 20%.

 How Much Does Medicare Cost?